What is a Sitemap Index?

 Submission limit

-Following these best practices for creating and submitting sitemap index files can help ensure that search engines can effectively crawl and index your website, which may improve its visibility in search results.
+Following best practices for properly creating and submitting these sitemap indexes helps ensure search engines like Google can efficiently crawl and index all the pages of your site listed in the sitemaps.

 Takeaway

-A sitemap index file is an XML document that contains a list of links to individual sitemap files for a website.
+A sitemap index file is an XML file that lists the URLs of all the individual sitemap files for a website.